Winnipeg Trails Association

 - Rivers West and the Winnipeg Trails Association 2014 Annual Report.

-Huge thank you to many seasonal workers, skilled contractors and part-time staff who’ve made us who we are, including:
+Huge thank you to many staff seasonal workers and skilled contractors who’ve made us who we are, including:

 Adrian Trimble (Spence Digital, Mode Shift logo design)